lagoproject/onedataSim/README.md

 If you are many nodes under a NAT, you should consider distributing internally the docker image through ``docker save`` and ``load commands``).

-## Executing a stardandised simulation & analisys to be stored in OneData repositories for LAGO
+## Stardandised simulation & analisys to be stored in OneData repositories for LAGO

 This automatised execution is the preferred one in LAGO collaboration.